 What if this year our resolution looked a little different?
 What if it was breaking down of some walls and reaching across boundaries to create solutions and finding answers?
 How can we “seek peace and pursue it” within our own walls with our family, our church body, and our community?

 But resolution has more flavors that that.
-Another definition (and honestly my favorite one) is “the ability to show an image windingroadclearly and with a lot of detail.”
+Another definition (and honestly my favorite one) is “the ability to show an image clearly and with a lot of detail.”
 As life takes it down its curvy road, it can be easy for us to lose clarity.
 Things cloud our vision.
 Hurts, worries, distractions, confusion – all of these things can blur our view and distort truth.
 We need clarity.
 We need resolution.

 Perhaps as you look at your life you can see places where you just don’t know which direction to go, which path to walk, which road to travel.
 You know that changes need to happen but you are so far from making a real New Year’s resolution because before you can resolve you need resolution in the form of clarity, vision, and purpose.